AmbroseT/getdataProject/README.md

 #### finalData_<*date and time of download*>.txt

 This is the tidy data set.
-It was created using the write.table() function within the R code file **run_analysis.R**.
-You can view the file [here](https://github.com/AmbroseT/getdataProject/blob/master/finalData_Fri%20Jul%2025%2012.29.42%202014.txt).
+It was created using the ```write.table()``` function within the R code file **run_analysis.R**.
+This is the file used for submission, and will not bu uploaded to Github.

-Note: I found that within the RStudio console, the results looked good and were aligned as expected.
-It also reads into R with no issues using the read.table() function.
-It seems that writing out the file has created uneven columns with some data values.
-I plan on checking with the discussion group to see if it is related to the write.table() function I used, or if I may have missed a specific attribute in the function.
-It may be a fixed width requirement for text files or web pages; however, I am unable to investigate further, unfortunately, due to just running out of time.
+#### finalData2_<*date and time of download*>.txt

+This second tidy data set file was created solely for display purposes on the web or on Github.
+It was created using the ```write.fwf()``` function so that the columns would be aligned better, and thus would be more readable when viewing on Github. you can view the file [here](https://github.com/AmbroseT/getdataProject/blob/master/finalData2_Fri%20Jul%2025%2023.33.46%202014.txt)